The main problem is resolution.

 So the worst computer monitors you can buy have more resolution than the best analog TV set; and the best computer monitors are able to display up to 10 times more pixels than that TV set.
 There is simply no comparison between a computer monitor and an analog TV in terms of detail, crispness, image stability and color.
 If you look at a computer monitor all day at work, and then go home and look at a TV set, the TV set can look very fuzzy.

 The drive toward digital TV is fueled by the desire to give TV the same crispness and detail as a computer screen.
 If you have ever looked at a true digital TV signal displayed on a good digital TV set, you can certainly understand why -- the digital version of TV looks fantastic!
-There is no comparison.
+There's no comparison.
 With 10 times more pixels on the screen, all displayed with digital precision, the picture is incredibly detailed and stable.

 This is a nice, crisp picture.
 Let's assume that this picture is being displayed on a good digital TV so that this is what you actually see.
 The following photo shows you what you would see on an analog TV: